Radula/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Additionally, variables containing "meanFreq" were retained, although they may not be explicit means of the actual accelerometer/gyroscope data.
 As explained by the readme from the .zip, meanFreq is the "Weighted average of the frequency components to obtain a mean frequency".
 I chose to include it within the data set as it technically is a mean of a measurement.

+Variable Explanations
+- The X, Y, or Z at the end of the variable
+Activity: The activity being performed by the subject.
+There were 6 recorded activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+Subject: ID number denoting the subject performing the activities and gathering data.
+There are 30 subjects, numbered 1-30.